The reason for doing this using well-capitalised free services like GitLab & GitHub, is it can stay alive forever on the

 That’s it, your 100% free, easy and secure home page to grow with your learning and audience.

 The reason we do this with a static page

 .html, and not a database driven content-management system, is simple; it requires zero maintenance for it to remain live and secure forever – simply because there’s nothing to hack when the pages and images you upload for public display are the only data on the host.

 - marcusquinn.com.pdf (exported from Ulysses)

 My GitLab/GitHub page is just over 3,000 words, 2-days of writing and maybe 1-week refining:

-I personally think worth the effort for a pretty-permanent record of your publishing for free - and when you’re ready to move onto a full blog like this one, Digital Press & Ghost Posts are here to get you going quickly too.
+I think worth the effort, for an almost-permanent record of your publishing, for free - and when you’re ready to move onto a full blog like this one, Digital Press & Ghost Posts are here to get you going quickly too.

 What will you share now you can easily publish your notes too?

 If you made it this far, maybe you learned something new, and you can now do!